h2020-westlife-eu/wp6-vm/README.md

 After 'vagrant up' finished, the new virtual machine can be accessed via web browser (port 8080 is by default forwarded to VM, check VagrantFile or vagrant log for exact port number)

     http://localhost:8080/

+Default login name to VRE is vagrant/vagrant.

-Files of the current working directory of host are mounted into <code>/vagrant</code>
+Files of the current working directory of host are mounted into the guest <code>/vagrant</code>.

-To directly work with VM, you can SSH (by default the 2222 port is forwarded to VM)
+You can access the guest by SSH (default port 2222 is forwarded to VM)

     vagrant ssh